YottaDB/YDBDoc/AdminOpsGuide/basicops.rst

 **gtm_noundef** specifies the initial setting that controls whether a YottaDB process should treat undefined global or local variables as having an implicit value of an empty string.
 If it is defined, and evaluates to a non-zero integer or any case-independent string or leading substring of "TRUE" or "YES", then YottaDB treats undefined variables as having an implicit value of an empty string.
 The VIEW "[NO]UNDEF" command can alter this behavior in an active process.
 By default, YottaDB signals an error on an attempt to use the value of an undefined variable.

-**gtm_obfuscation_key**: If $gtm_obfuscation_key specifies the name of the file readable by the process, the encryption reference plug-in uses an SHA-512 hash of the file's contents as the XOR mask for the obfuscated password in the environment variable ydb_passwd.
+**gtm_obfuscation_key**: If $gtm_obfuscation_key specifies the name of the file readable by the process, the encryption reference plug-in uses an SHA-512 hash of the file's contents as the XOR mask for the obfuscated password in the environment variable gtm_passwd.
 When gtm_obfuscation_key does not point to a readable file, the plug-in creates an XOR mask based on the userid and inode of the mumps executable and then computes an SHA-512 hash of the XOR mask to use as a mask.

 gtm_obfuscation_key can be used as a mechanism to pass an obfuscated password between unrelated processes (for example, a child process with a different userid invoked via a sudo mechanism), or even from one system to another (for example, over an ssh connection).